pocomane/brewed-in-the-apocalypse/bita.md

 # Brewed in the Apocalypse

+This is a generic system for tabletop role playing game, heroic tales and fantastic drama.
+The rules are very light and they are mainly aimed at creating fiction rather than tactical simulations.

-This is a role playing game for 3-6 player.
-One person will play as the "Scenarist", while the others will play the "Protagonists".
+The rules support 3-6 player, one person will play as the "Scenarist", while the others will play the "Protagonists".
 A variant for distributed scenarist responsibility among all the players is present.
 To play, you need 2 standard 6-sides dice (2 for each protagonist would be better), some white sheets, a pencil and eraser (a pencil for each player would be better).

 It is strongly inspired by: